jesugq/compiler-simplified-syntax-tree/README.md

 * nodeb         is NULL
 * nodec         is NULL

+Node of type RETURN
+Updates the value of this node.
+* nodetype      is INSTRUCTION
+* operation     is NULL
+* evaluation    is NULL
+* instruction   is RETURN
+* identifier    is NULL
+* value         is INTEGER or FLOAT
+* nodea         is INSTRUCTION of EPXR
+* nodeb         is NULL
+* nodec         is NULL

 Node of type ARG
 Updates the value in the nodea using the value in the nodeb and then executes nodec.
-* nodetype      is INSTRUCTION of ARG
+* nodetype      is INSTRUCTION
 * operation     is NULL
 * evaluation    is NULL
 * instruction   is ARG
 * identifier    is NULL
 * value         is INTEGER or FLOAT
-* nodea         is IDENTIFIER or VALUE
-* nodeb         is INSTRUCTION of EXPR
+* nodea         is INSTRUCTION OF EXPR
-* nodec         is INSTRUCTION of ARG or NULL
+* nodeb         is INSTRUCTION of ARG
 ```